 As I fall asleep I see Emily, standing there like that, laughing.
 Then she’s gone and I feel like I’m choking on ice water.
 Staring at the empty space where she should be, a lightless blank sun rising up over the trees in the morning, every morning, for all these years.

-Beyond the Fields We Know is the working title for the new novel by Benjamin Schachtman, to be represented in 2018 by the Speilburg Literary Agency.
+Beyond the Fields We Know is the working title for the new novel by Benjamin Schachtman, to be represented by the Speilburg Literary Agency.